 Through Federal Student Aid, the U.S. Dept. of Education helps make college education possible by providing more than $150 billion in federal grants, work‑study funds, and student loans each year to more than 13 million students.

-FAFSA, or the Free Application for Federal Student Aid is your ticket to all the financial assistance you may be eligible for.
+FAFSA, or the Free Application for Federal Student Aid is your ticket to all student aid you may be eligible for.